-A classic tropical vine, mandevilla is a great way to add a splash of color to any vertical space in a garden.
+A classic tropical vine, mandevilla is a great way to add a splash of color to any sunny vertical space in your garden.
 With big, showy blooms that continue all summer and the fact that the plant is low-maintenance makes it a top vine choice.
-Mandevilla vines (sometimes called diplodenia) have seen a resurgence in popularity and breeding work is being done to continue to expand the vine’s varieties.
+Mandevilla vines have seen a resurgence in popularity in recent years, and breeding work continues to expand the vine’s varieties.

 Flowering Vines for Color

-Mandevillas are all about the blooms.
-Big, tropical blooms.
-Traditionally blooms come in shades of pink, red, and white and many shades in between.
+Mandevillas are all about the big, tropical-looking blooms.
+They come in shades of pink, red, and white, and many shades in between.
 Now there's a new color added to the range, a beautiful apricot.
 The large five-petaled blooms often have a rich golden throat inside that adds to the tropical look.
-Flowers are born in clusters that will continue to grow and add more buds all the time.
+Flowers are borne in clusters that will continue to grow and add more buds all the time.
 Be careful not to damage these growing points of the bloom clusters or new buds will not form on that stalk.
 The size of the blooms can vary quite a bit depending on the variety.
 In general, smaller flowers tend to be much more abundant, and the larger blooms are a little more sparse, but quite grand.

 As far as care goes for these plants, they are low maintenance.
 Like most vigorous plants that bloom for long periods of time, they will benefit from a good dose of fertilizer every once in a while.
-While mandevilla is an annual vine, it can be overwintered.
-When planting, it's important to note that mandevilla is poisonous if ingested.
-Place the plant in a spot away from curious kids or pets.
-The milky sap it exudes when cut can also cause sensitivity in some people if it comes in contact with skin.
+While mandevilla is usually grown as an annual because it dies when exposed to freezing temperatures, it can be overwintered indoors.
+When planting, it's important to note that mandevilla is poisonous if ingested so place the plant in a spot away from curious kids or pets.
+The milky sap it exudes when cut can also irritate skin upon contact.

 If the plants get a little too crazy for your liking, mandevilla can be pruned or trained.
 This can actually help to encourage more branching, and eventually, more blooms.